AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 # Creating REST APIs

-You can create REST APIs from web actions deployed to Adobe I/O Runtime.
-Let&rsquo;s assume that you&rsquo;ve created four actions to manage CRUD operations for the `pet` entity:
+This tutorial shows how to create REST APIs from web actions deployed to Adobe I/O Runtime.
+It starts with the assumption that you've created and deployed four web actions to manage CRUD operations for the `pet` entity:

 | CRUD Operation | Action Name |
 | -------------- | ----------- |